Chicago School Board To Discuss 2022 Budget Proposal Wednesday; Teachers To Picket

 CHICAGO (CBS) — The Chicago School Board will be talking about the budget proposal in its meeting on Wednesday, and teachers will be picketing.

-The $9.3 billion spending plan includes $225 million more for school budgets, and $672 million in capital spending for needs such as pre-K classrooms, accessibility for people with disabilities, and improving athletic facilities.READ MORE: Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property
+The $9.3 billion spending plan includes $225 million more for school budgets, and $672 million in capital spending for needs such as pre-K classrooms, accessibility for people with disabilities, and improving athletic facilities.READ MORE: Chicago Weather: Severe Thunderstorm Warnings In Effect; One More Day In The 90s

-It also includes $1 billion in Elementary and Secondary School Emergency Relief, or ESSER, funding from the federal government to help schools recover from the pandemic.READ MORE: With Rash Of Carjackings In West Rogers Park, Lincoln Square, Apple AirTag Presented As Item That Could Help
+It also includes $1 billion in Elementary and Secondary School Emergency Relief, or ESSER, funding from the federal government to help schools recover from the pandemic.READ MORE: Police Investigating 2 Armed Robberies Reported On The Near North Side 15 Minutes Apart

 But some teachers want more set aside for students dealing with the trauma of skyrocketing gun violence.

 “For me, where I work, ‘normal’ means losing four kids to violence.
-This year, one of my students got shot six times,” said teacher Mike Smith of Englewood STEM High School, “‘Normal’ shouldn’t be the goal.”MORE NEWS: Chicago Weather: Building Heat
+This year, one of my students got shot six times,” said teacher Mike Smith of Englewood STEM High School, “‘Normal’ shouldn’t be the goal.”MORE NEWS: 1 Dead, 1 Injured After Crash Involving Semi-Trailer On Eisenhower Expressway Near Damen

 The Chicago Teachers Union plans to picket outside the meeting Wednesday.
 Some members want to delay a vote until the budget is released.